 Industrial mats are any type of matting and flooring that is used primarily in an industrial environment.
 This includes workshops, factories, warehouses, assembly lines and welding bays.
 Industrial matting is generally made from Rubber, PVC or other hard-wearing materials to cope with the often difficult conditions they must endure.

-First Mats stock a wide range of Industrial Floor Mats covering various specialist applications; including Anti-Fatigue Mats, Swarf Mats, Non-Slip Mats, Anti-Static Mats and Forklift Truck mats, and with this guide you can find out more about the different types of industrial matting and which one is best for your needs.
+First Mats stock a wide range of Industrial Floor Mats covering various specialist applications; including Anti-Fatigue Mats, Swarf Mats, Non-Slip Mats, Anti-Static Mats, Self-Healing Cutting Mats and Forklift Truck mats, and with this guide you can find out more about the different types of industrial matting and which one is best for your needs.

 Correct use of industrial matting can yield many benefits to workers and employees alike.
 Industrial mats are primarily designed for safety by reducing discomfort for workers as well as the likelihood of injuries from occurring, but the advantages and benefits span further than this including;

 All employers have a legal duty of care for the safety of their workers and visitors but using Industrial Mats can help you to meet those obligations and protect your workforce.

 Another big advantage of using industrial matting is potential cost savings for the business.
 Many people think of equipment purchases as being an expense they’d rather not have, but the costs incurred through downtime or temporary staff due to injuries caused by not having relevant safety products in place can cost far more than a few mats.
 Therefore, Industrial Matting should be considered as an investment for your business and for those who work there every day.